• Skip to secondary menu

 BookShark Science Curriculum

-There are 30 major experiments center around water, magnets, light and mirrors.
-They have included what you need, with the exception of things like water of course.
-The DVD has them to watch either before or after you do your, as well as a great science activity book to make sure you know what your doing.
+There are 30 major experiments centered around water, magnets, light, and mirrors.
+They have included what you need, with the exception of things like the water of course.
+The DVD has them to watch either before or after you do your, as well as a great science activity book to make sure you know what you are doing.

 Similar posts that you may be interested in: